Chicago blues: Development in Chicago

-Influence of Chicago blues
+Influence

-Chicago blues was one of the most significant influences on early rock music.
+Chicago blues was one of the most significant influences on early rock and metal music.
 Chuck Berry originally signed with Chess Records—one of the most significant Chicago blues record labels.
 Berry met and was influenced by Muddy Waters in Chicago and Waters suggested he audition for Chess.
 Willie Dixon and other blues musicians played on some of Berry's early records.
-In the UK in the early 1960s, beat groups, such as the Rolling Stones, the Yardbirds, and the Animals (dubbed the British invasion in the US), were heavily influenced by Chicago blues artists.
+In the UK in the early 1960s, beat groups, such as the Yardbirds and the Animals (dubbed the British invasion in the US), were heavily influenced by Chicago blues artists.
 The last two served as backing musicians for Sonny Boy Williamson II and made their first recordings with him when he toured England in 1963 and 1964.
-At the same time, American artists, such as the Paul Butterfield Blues Band (who included two members of Howlin' Wolf's band), John P. Hammond, and Charlie Musselwhite performed in the style of Chicago blues.
+Some British groups regularly performed Chicago blues songs, including Howlin' Wolf's “Smokestack Lightning," which was a staple in their live sets.
+Moreover, both the Rolling Stones and Rolling Stone Magazine took their names from one of Muddy Waters’s most popular songs, "Rollin' Stone,” which he released in 1950.
+American artists, such as the Paul Butterfield Blues Band (who included two members of Howlin' Wolf's band), John P. Hammond, and Charlie Musselwhite performed in the style of Chicago blues.
 Later, Cream, Rory Gallagher, and the Allman Brothers Band also pursued their own interpretations of Chicago blues songs and helped popularize blues rock.